daelsepara/turbo-pascal-assembly/019D-RESTORE-INT.md

 SYS:01B5 E2F0          LOOP	01A7
 ```

-Restores the vectors for the 19 interrupts (listed in [SYS:0239-024B](0239-INTERRUPT-LIST.md)) modified and saved during system library initialization.
+Restores the vectors for the 19 interrupts (listed in [SYS:0239-024B](0239-INTERRUPT-LIST.md)) saved on [DATA:0250](DATA.md) and modified during system library initialization.

 [Go back](README.md)